r-token/ryantoken.com-v4-ignite/Content/blog/rebuilding-my-website.md

 ---
 author: Ryan Token
 title: Rebuilding My Website
-description: Why I decided to rebuild ryantoken.com with Swift.
+subtitle: Why I decided to rebuild ryantoken.com with Swift.
 date: 2020-03-22
 tags: Web, Swift, Rewrite
 published: true
 image: /images/rebuilding-my-website/cover.png
+alt: Publish's icon
 ---

 ## Website V1: Bootstrap All the Things

 The summer of 2015 was the summer between my sophomore and junior years at the University of Tulsa.
 I had taken a few programming classes by that point, and was drawn to web development.
 To prove to myself that I knew my way around the basics, I wanted to build a personal website – I didn't have a plan for it, but I knew that I wanted it.

-Most recently, I had learned about a tool called **[Bootstrap]**(https://getbootstrap.com).
+Most recently, I had learned about a tool called **[Bootstrap](https://getbootstrap.com)**.
 Everyone and their mother was raving about Bootstrap.
 In 2015, it sounded like the end-all be-all for responsive web design.
 Spoiler: it wasn't.
 But I, a young and impressionable college student, Bootstrapped the ever-loving heck out of version one of my website.

 See for yourself: (most text blurred out for my own privacy)